richardadalton/calculator/readme.md

 # Calculator

+## Live Demo
+A live demo of the calculator can be found [here](https://richardadalton.github.io/calculator/).

 ## About
 Calculator built with HTML, CSS and Javasscript.
 The purpose of this project is to create a simple calculator that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 An additional constraint is that the javascript code should contain no 'IF' statements.